MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctabctrl-class.md

 ```

 ### Parameters
- [in] *bIsBold*
+*bIsBold*<br/>
- TRUE to use a bold font to display the label of the active tab; FALSE to use the standard font to display the label.
+[in] TRUE to use a bold font to display the label of the active tab; FALSE to use the standard font to display the label.
 The default value is TRUE.

 ### Remarks